krzemienski/awesome-from-stars/README.md

 * [hyperoslo/Aftermath](https://github.com/hyperoslo/Aftermath): :crystal_ball: Stateless message-driven micro-framework in Swift.
 * [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui): AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
 * [portainer/agent](https://github.com/portainer/agent): The Portainer agent
+* [buildermethods/agent-os](https://github.com/buildermethods/agent-os): Agent OS is a system for better planning and executing software development tasks with your AI agents.
 * [agi-inc/agent-protocol](https://github.com/agi-inc/agent-protocol): Common interface for interacting with AI agents.
 The protocol is tech stack agnostic - you can use it with any framework for building agents.
 * [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta): The open-source LLMOps platform: prompt playground, prompt management, LLM evaluation, and LLM observability all in one place.
 * [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 * [Fosowl/agenticSeek](https://github.com/Fosowl/agenticSeek): Fully Local Manus AI.
 No APIs, No $200 monthly bills.
 Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460 (Beware of fake account)
 * [idosal/AgentLLM](https://github.com/idosal/AgentLLM): AgentLLM is a PoC for browser-native autonomous agents
 * [AgentOps-AI/agentops](https://github.com/AgentOps-AI/agentops): Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including CrewAI, Agno, OpenAI Agents SDK, Langchain, Autogen, AG2, and CamelAI
+* [wshobson/agents](https://github.com/wshobson/agents): A collection of production-ready subagents for Claude Code
 * [agno-agi/agno](https://github.com/agno-agi/agno): Full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
 * [vercel/ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents